 3) Dameranian = Dachshund Pomeranian Mix Dog

-Dameranian pups are tiny with slender bodies and a slender head just like their parent the Dachshund.
+Dameranian pups are tiny with slender bodies and a slight head just like their parent the Dachshund.
 As a Pomeranian mix, Dameranians are quite alert, energetic and very loyal to their masters.
 They also develop a fondness for other pets and strangers who come visiting.
 However, he will always put his master first.

 If the Pomdach takes more after his Dachshund parent, he probably will inherit the hunt dog qualities of the same.
 So do not be surprised if he likes to run around chasing after toys or mice.
 Dameranian pups grow up to 15 inches and can live for 12 to 15 years.

 Given how active he is, the Dameranian can work up an appetite.
 He needs to be on a strict diet of two meals a day and snacks in-between.
-In terms of training, Pomdach pups are very trainable but you have to show them you are boss.
-However, do not be harsh as they have a fragile ego.
+In terms of training, Pomdach pups are very trainable, but you have to show them you are boss.
+However, do not be as harsh as they have a fragile ego.
 Be patient with them during training and offer a doggy treat for everything they do right.

 4) Pomsky = Husky Pomeranian Mix Dog